PF

 Instructions

-- 5Flip the chicken pieces, breaking them apart from one another as you turn them.
-Let them cook until golden brown on the second side and cooked through (about 5-7 minutes total cooking).
-Transfer the cooked chicken to a separate plate.
+5. 5Flip the chicken pieces, breaking them apart as you turn, and cook 3–4 minutes longer over medium-high heat until the second side is golden brown and the internal temperature reaches 165°F. Transfer the cooked chicken to a clean plate.

 Nutrition — Per Serving